 - Under the Organization heading, click Tax Rates.

-- Click Tax Rates to expand the section to see existing rates.
+- Click Tax Rates to see the existing rates, then click New Tax Rate.

 - Click Save.

 Tax rate display name

 The name identifies the tax rate in the chart of accounts and on your transactions.
 It's only shown within Xero.
 It doesn't appear on your invoices, quotes, or other documents you send outside Xero.

 A tax component is a percentage rate applied to an item when you use the tax rate.

 - You can include up to 6 components in a tax rate.

 - When using the same component in different tax rates, use the same component name so the tax is reported in one amount in the Sales Tax Report.
 Every version of a name (for example, City Tax, CityTax, City Tax Rate) is treated and reported as a different component, even if their rates are the same.